-By EditorDavid from Slashdot's creepy-toys department
+By EditorDavid from Slashdot's great-and-powerful-Steve department

-By EditorDavid from Slashdot's building-with-boards department
+By EditorDavid from Slashdot's declarations-of-independence department

 An anonymous reader writes: